mohamedkhaledezz167-creator/Analog-Circuit-Design-Agentic-AI/README.md

 ## Future Roadmap
 *   **Native Python Simulator (PyTorchSim):** Modeling transistors as neural networks directly inside Python to bypass the heavy I/O overhead of writing and reading external SPICE netlists.
 *   **Local Multi-Agent Orchestration:** Transitioning from proprietary cloud IDEs to a localized environment built on LangChain and LangGraph.
 This will utilize local open-source models (like Qwen or Gemma) to remove context-window limitations and manage specialized tasks like topology architecture and dynamic step-size optimization.

+## Copyright & License

+© 2026 Mohamed Khaled Ezzeldin.
+All Rights Reserved.

+This repository and its contents represent original academic research and development developed for a Master's thesis.
+Unauthorized reproduction, modification, distribution, or commercial use of this code, methodology, or documentation without explicit written permission is strictly prohibited.